The Power of Greedy for Online Minimum Cost Matching on the Line: Greedy is -competitive

 We first introduce a few constants that will be used thoughout the proof.
 We recall that $c_3 =\frac{4}{5}+\epsilon$ for some small $\epsilon>0$.
 We also define the following constants: $c_1 = \frac{2}{9}(1-\epsilon), c_2 = \frac{2}{3}\left((1+\epsilon) + \frac{1}{9}(1-\epsilon)\right)$.
 Note that in particular, we have $1>c_2>1/2>c_1>0$.
 In addition, we define $d_1 := (1-c_3)/\log(1/(1-c_2))$.

 In this section, we consider a fixed value $m \leq c_1n$ and we give some global property of the sequence $(S_1,\ldots, S_n)$ of sets of free servers for $\H^m$.
 More precisely, we first define for all interval $I$ the time $t_I :=\min \{t\geq 0| S_t\cap I = \emptyset\}$ at which the last free server of $I$ is matched to some request (we say that $I$ is \textbf{depleted} at time $t_I$).
-The objective is to show that during the execution of $\H^m$, and for all $i < j$, the interval $I_i$ is depleted at an earlier time step than $I_j$, and that all intervals $\{I_i\}_{i\in [\io]}$ are depleted between times $m$ and $n-n^{c_3}$ (which is formally stated in the next lemma, whose proof is given at the end of the section).
+The objective is to show that during the execution of $\H^m$, and for all $i < j$, the interval $I_i$ is depleted at an earlier time step than $I_j$, and that all intervals $\{I_i\}_{i\in [\io]}$ are depleted between times $m$ and $n-n^{c_3}$ (which is formally stated in the next lemma).